 Better treatment for hypercalcemia.
 Researchers are exploring new medications to reduce calcium levels in the blood.

 Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current parathyroid cancer treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current parathyroid cancer treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?